jarrid-xyz/jarrid-xyz.github.io/page/content/articles/2024-08-09-step-by-step-guide-to-remediate-data-vuln.md

 ---
-title: "Step by step guide to remediate data vulnerability"
+title: "Step by Step Guide to Remediate Data Vulnerability"
 description: Data engineers, platform engineers, and security analysts -- learn how to remediate data vulnerabilities in cloud storage with our step-by-step tutorial.
 author: Lulu Cheng
 authorLink: https://l1990790120.github.io/about